 San Francisco's 4 Most Unusual Places to Eat a Meal

-For those looking for something a little different in San Francisco, here are five unique places to eat at that offer plenty of atmosphere, from the funky to the fantastic.
+For those looking for something a little different in San Francisco, here are four unique places to eat at that offer plenty of atmosphere, from the funky to the fantastic.

 Tonga Room (950 Mason St.)

 A Polynesian classic, this iconic San Francisco location in the Fairmont Hotel has been pouring Tonga Mai Tais since 1945.
 There’s a lagoon in the center of the room where the band will play on a thatched barge, and it periodically rains and thunders throughout the evening.
 Large (and boozy) Tiki cocktails and pupu platters will quickly get you into an island groove. www.tongaroom.com

 P.S.
 For more tropical libations, head to Pagan Idol in the Financial District, where you can sip island-inspired cocktails in a tiki hut and witness an erupting 'volcano'.
 Also, at PIER 39, you'll find San Francisco's only waterfront tiki bar at the Players Sports Grill and Arcade's Luau Lounge.
 Grab a drink while taking a break from the arcade's 85 games and full prize center. www.pier39.com